coursephd/PostgreSQL/README.md

 Analysis creation files:

 100_adsl_analysis.rmd                  [R Knitr file to produce a word document]
 01adsl_primary_related_diseases.R      [Primary and related disease/medication caretsian product creation program, use in Tableau]

-Documents created in RPubs based on the following programs:
+Documents created in RPubs based on the following programs [http://rpubs.com/mahajvi]:
 100_adsl_analysis.rmd
 100_adsl_analysis_survival_rmsd.Rmd
 100_adsl_analysis_survival_met.Rmd

 D3 network program and the corresponding files are: [https://coursephd.github.io]

 Not fully done:
-20_cooccur.R           Co-occurence analysis for the diseases, may help in printing the network graph 101_age_sparkline.Rmd  Sparkline analysis to show many graphs at one go.
+20_cooccur.R           Co-occurence analysis for the diseases, may help in printing the network graph
+101_age_sparkline.Rmd  Sparkline analysis to show many graphs at one go.